Offshore wind power in the United States: West Coast and Hawaii

 Although the waters of the Pacific Ocean tend to be deeper closer to shore than in the Atlantic, experts are still curious about the region's potential for offshore wind.
 There are an estimated 400 GW of potential capacity for offshore wind off the coast of the western United States.
-However, because these waters are too deep for current fixed-bottom turbine technology, development will likely have to wait until floating foundations become viable.
+Because these waters are too deep for current fixed-bottom turbine technology, development will likely have to wait until floating foundations become viable.
 The Pacific Northwest National Laboratory suggests that floating turbines could bring 33 GW of offshore wind capacity by 2050 once this happens.